ECronin1973/Applied_Statistics_MyWork/README.md

 ## Steps

-Import Relevant Libraries to complete task Two

-# Importing relevant Libraries for Completion of Task Two
+# Import relevant Libraries for Completion of Task Two
 ```<python>
 # Numerical structures and operations.
 This tool is essential for numerical computing.
 # It supports arrays, matrices, and functions for high-level mathematical operations